woodruffw/yossarian-bot/README.md

 ### Matches

 `yossarian-bot` matches all HTTP[S] links and messages the title of the linked HTML page.
-This feature can be disabled by adding `LinkTitling` to the `disabled_plugins` array in `config.yml`.
+This feature can be disabled by adding `LinkTitling` to the server's `disabled_plugins` array in `config.yml`.

 Messages of the form `s/(.+)/(.+)` are also matched, and the first pattern matched is applied to the user's last previous message, with the second match replacing it.
 For example, a typo like "this is a setnence" can be corrected with `s/setnence/sentence`.
-This feature can be disabled by adding `RegexReplace` to the `disabled_plugins` array in `config.yml`.
+This feature can be disabled by adding `RegexReplace` to the server's `disabled_plugins` array in `config.yml`.

 ## Contributing